open-contracting/standard/standard/docs/en/02_key_concepts/04_identifiers.md

 Because a **contracting process** is defined by a unique initiation process (a unique tender in the procurement case), a common approach will be to use the identifier of the initiation process, and to ensure that award and contract and spending data systems also keep track of this identifier.

-**BoxOut: Recommended characters for identifiers**
-ToDo: Address whether any characters should be considered illegal in identifiers.

 ## Organizations

 <span class="lead">Reliably identifying the legal entities involved in a contracting process is vital for transparency and accountabilty, and for carrying out analysis to improve procurement.

-Publishers should collect and record the **legal identifier** from an official register of any organisations involved in a contracting process, and should include this in their OCDS files.</span>
+Publishers should seek to collect and record the **legal identifier** from an official register of any organisations involved in a contracting process (including procuring organisations, bidders and suppliers), and should include this in their OCDS files.</span>

 There are two parts to expressing an **organisation identifier** in open contracting data.